-A total of 257 artifacts from upper division courses in the College of Criminal Justice were scored as part of this writing assessment by faculty and staff volunteers during a two-day in-person scoring session in June 2025 using a recently revised locally developed writing rubric.
+A total of 504 artifacts collected from upper division courses in 2024-2025 from the College of Criminal Justice (257) and the College of Humanities and Social Sciences (247) were scored as part of this writing assessment.

+Student writing artifacts were scored by faculty and staff volunteers during a two-day inperson scoring session in June 2025 using a locally developed writing rubric that was revised prior to this scoring session by members of the Writing in the Disciplines Committee.
 This rubric was divided into four separate domains: (1) Content Development; (2) Organization of Ideas; (3) Style & Correctness; and (4) Design & Conventions.
 A copy of this rubric is provided in the Appendix.